-Figure 11.
+Figure 10.
 U.S. Ratings menu

-- Highlight the U.S. Ratings icon and the Parental Lock menu (figure 10) and press ENTER to open the U.S. Ratings menu (figure 11). - 2.
-Press \blacktriangle \checkmark to select On or Off. - 3.
-If you selected On, press ► to move to the TV Rating box. - Press ▲ ▼ to select the TV rating level you want to allow. - Press ► to move to the TV content categories.
+- Highlight the U.S. Ratings icon on the Parental Lock menu (see figure 9) and press ENTER to open the U.S. Ratings menu (see figure 10). - Press ▲ ▼ to select On or Off. - If you selected On, press ▶ to move to the TV Rating box. - Press ▲ ▼ to select the TV rating level you want to allow. - Press ► to move to the TV content categories.
 This section allows you to specify content blocking in addition to that blocked by the TV rating.
-See the section on V-Chip ratings for an explanation of TV content categories. - Press ▲ ▼ to move the highlight among the categories. - Press ENTER to add a check mark to, or to remove it from, each TV content category you want to block. - Press ► to move to the Programs Not Rated box.
-Press ENTER to add or remove a check mark to allow or block programs that are not rated. - Note: Use care when choosing to block unrated programming.
+See the section on V-Chip ratings for an explanation of TV content categories. - Press ▲ ▼ to move the highlight among the categories. - Press ENTER to add or remove a check mark for each TV content category you want to block or unblock. - 6.
+Press ► to move to the Programs Not Rated box.
+Press ENTER to add or remove a check mark for blocking or allowing programs that are not rated.

+Note: Use care when choosing to block unrated programming.
 News programs and emergency bulletins carry the "None" or "NR" (Not Rated) V-Chip signal, and they are blocked with this option active.

-- 7. Press ► to move to the Movie Rating box.
+7. Press ▶ to move to the Movie Rating box.
 Press ▲ ▼ to select the movie rating level you want to allow.
-Detailed information on rating guidelines follows this discussion of the Parental Lock menu. - To set the time of day for these restrictions to be in effect, press ► to move to the Start box.
+Detailed information on rating guidelines follows this discussion of the Parental Lock menu.

+- 8. To set the time of day for these restrictions to be in effect, press ▶ to move to the Start box.
 To make the rating restrictions active twenty-four hours a day, set Start and Stop to the same time.
 To set the time: - a.
 With the hour number highlighted in yellow, press ▲ ▼ repeatedly to change the hour.
-You can also just press and hold to change the hour. - b.
-Press ENTER to move the highlight to the minutes. - c.
+You can also just press and hold to change the hour. - Press ENTER to move the highlight to the minutes. - c.
 With the minutes number highlighted in yellow, press ▲ ▼ repeatedly to change the minutes.
 Just press and hold to move quickly through the numbers. - d.
-Repeat these steps for the Stop time. - 9.
-Press MENU to return to the Parental Lock menu or press EXIT to close all menus.
+Repeat these steps for the Stop time. - Press MENU to return to the Parental Lock menu or press EXIT to close all menus.